Priority #1: Maximize capacity to analyze and evaluate organizational data for continuous improvement.

 - Analyze data needs for new/existing programs, designing processes to effectively meet updated/new requirements.

-- Identify relevant District LCAP and accreditation priorities and develop processes to collect and analyze supporting data.
+- Identify relevant District LCAP, CCI, and accreditation priorities and develop processes to collect and analyze supporting data.

 Priority #2: Pursue program funding sustainability.

-In these times of economic and budgetary uncertainty, it is more important than ever to leverage relationships and funding opportunities that will support programs.
+In these times of economic and budgetary uncertainty, it extremely important to leverage relationships and funding opportunities that will support programs.